Skip to main content

 FAQ

-Journey stats are available for the lifetime of the Journey.
-However, the graph data and each message’s Audience Activity are only available for 30 days.
+Journey-level stats (Started, In Progress, Early Exit, Completed) and per-step stats are available for the lifetime of the Journey.
+Graph data and Audience Activity exports are retained for 30 days.
+To keep historical data, export it before the 30-day window closes.

-What does a high early exit rate indicate?
+What does a high early exit rate mean?

 What do high bounce or failure rates mean?